-In this section we describe how the phylogenetic trees are built and compared.
-An exhaustive analysis of the suitability of phylogenetic trees for the reconstruction of the ISM history is given by Eldridge et al (in prep).
+In this section, we describe how the phylogenetic trees are estimated and compared.
+An exhaustive analysis of the suitability of phylogenetic trees for the reconstruction of the ISM history is given by C. J. L. Eldridge et al. (2023, in preparation).

 2.1.
-Tree concepts
+Tree Concepts

-To interpret the phylogenetic trees presented in this paper, we focus on key concepts from the trees which involve the branching pattern, the root, and the branch lengths.
-Extensive explanations of these concepts and their applicability can be found in the seminal books on trees and phylogenetics such as Felsenstein (2004); Hall (2004); Lemey et al. (2004); Baum et al. (2005) and Yang (2014).
+To interpret the phylogenetic trees presented in this paper, we focus on key concepts from the trees that involve the branching pattern, the root, and the branch lengths.
+Extensive explanations of these concepts and their applicability can be found in the seminal books on trees and phylogenetics, such as those by Felsenstein (2004), Hall (2004), Lemey et al. (2004), Baum et al. (2005), and Yang (2014).

 The branching pattern is related to the structure or topology of the tree.
-In biology the tips represent present-day species, while the internal nodes represent the last common ancestor of all the tips which descend from it.
-In our case, tips represent the stellar particles, which are stellar populations with a given age and chemical abundances.
-Most of these stellar particles are fossil records of an ISM which is now extinct.
+In biology, the tips represent present-day species, while the internal nodes represent the last common ancestor of all the tips that descend from it.
+In our case, the tips represent the stellar particles, which are stellar populations with a given age and chemical abundances.
+Most of these stellar particles are fossil records of an ISM that is now extinct.

-The ancestral form of all objects considered in a tree is the root.
-We note that building a tree with the algorithm we used does not provide a rooted tree, even if many tree reconstruction methods might display trees in rooted form.
-To root a phylogenetic tree is a delicate procedure, because depending on the root chosen, the ancestor-descendant temporal relationship of the tree changes and so the reconstruction of the history.
+The ancestral form of all the objects considered in a tree is the root.
+We note that estimating a tree with the algorithm we used does not provide a rooted tree, even if many tree reconstruction methods might display trees in rooted form.
+To root a phylogenetic tree is a delicate procedure, because depending on the root chosen, the ancestor-descendant temporal relationship of the tree changes and so does the reconstruction of the history.
 There are few ways to find the root, but most of them rely on an evolutionary model developed for biology.
-As a consequence we need to consider an alternative approach.
-Since we are working with a simulated galaxy, and therefore we know the origin of each stellar particle, we can consider the most ancient ones which exist as soon as the ISM started evolving due to chemical enrichment for rooting.
-Therefore, we set the outgroup as the most ancient stellar particle in the simulation which is related to the ingroup (all other sampled particles) and place the root in the branch that connects that ancient stellar particle with the rest of the tree.
+As a consequence, we need to consider an alternative approach.
+Since we are working with a simulated galaxy, and therefore we know the origin of each stellar particle, we can consider the most ancient ones that existed as soon as the ISM started evolving due to chemical enrichment for rooting.
+Therefore, we set the outgroup as the most ancient stellar particle in the simulation that is related to the ingroup (all other sampled particles) and place the root in the branch that connects that ancient stellar particle with the rest of the tree.

 The length of a branch represents the amount of chemical change or chemical divergence between nodes.
-A tree showing only the topology without the branch length information can be referred to as a cladogram, while a tree which specifies the branch lengths can be referred to as phylogram.
-This is important here, because that differs from the usage of dendograms or some other mathematical tree graphs widely used in astronomy to perform data analysis such as clustering or classifications (HDBSCAN by Campello et al. (2013), t-SNE by Van der Maaten & Hinton (2008), random forest by Ho (1995), for example).
-We can associate a relation of branch length and the age between two tips or between the root and the tips as a measure to the chemical enrichment rate (see also Jofré et al. 2017).
+A tree showing only the topology without the branch length information can be referred to as a cladogram, while a tree that specifies the branch lengths can be referred to as a phylogram.
+This is important here, because that differs from the usage of dendrograms or some other mathematical tree graphs widely used in astronomy to perform data analysis, such as clustering or classifications: for example, HDBSCAN by Campello et al. (2013); t-SNE by Van der Maaten & Hinton (2008); and random forest by Ho (1995).
+We can associate a relation of branch length and the age between two tips or between the root and the tips as a measure of the chemical enrichment rate (see also Jofré et al. 2017).

 2.2.
-Building phylogenetic trees
+Estimating Phylogenetic Trees

 We use the same methodology thoroughly described in Jackson et al. (2021), which was adapted from Jofré et al. (2017).
-Briefly, it consists of three steps: (i) selection of evolutionary traits; (ii) building the phylogenetic tree; (iii) evaluating its robustness.
+Briefly, it consists of three steps: (i) the selection of evolutionary traits; (ii) estimating the phylogenetic tree; and (iii) evaluating its robustness.